Chart Color Schemes

 Glebe has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 33 projects likely impacting the area.
+AreaSearch has identified 33 projects likely to impact the area.
 Key projects include Cowper Street Social Housing Development, Wentworth Park Rd, Glebe, Bank Street Park (Blackwattle Bay), and Bidura.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.